-On top of Cadillac Mountain the loop road in Acadia National Park is a mandatory attraction for Mount Desert Island visitors to explore.
-It’s one of the most scenic drives in New England.
+On top of Cadillac Mountain, the loop road in Acadia National Park is a mandatory attraction for Mount Desert Island visitors to explore.
+Savor one of the most scenic drives in New England.

-The Outer Banks in North Carolina is home to an inspirational network of peninsulas, sandspits and islands.
-Its longest member Hatteras Island is at 50 miles (80 km) even one of the most far-reaching islands in the contiguous United States.
+North Carolina // The Outer Banks in North Carolina is home to an inspirational network of peninsulas, sandspits and islands.
+Its longest member, Hatteras Island, is at 50 miles (80 km) one of the most far-reaching islands in the contiguous United States.

 Its seven sleepy towns, Rodanthe, Waves, Salvo, Avon, Buxton, Frisco and Hatteras, embrace the traditional seaside lifestyle.

-Hilton Head Island is constantly ranked as one of the best islands in the US.
-In the hospitable South Carolina it’s an island that has all you need for a superb getaway.
+South Carolina // Hilton Head Island is constantly ranked as one of the best islands in the US.
+In the hospitable South Carolina, it’s an island that has all you need for a superb getaway.

 Its 12 miles (19 km) of beaches lay a stunning foundation for a vacation.
 The white shoreline, where it’s as easy as ever to unwind, impresses even Florida natives.

 Yet sometimes you just don’t want to keep score.
-For those times the US island invites you to explore its many miles of pathways, either by foot or bike.
+For those times, Hilton Head Island invites you to explore its many miles of pathways, either by foot or bike.

 As you work your way across the island, a real treasure to check out is the Coastal Discovery Museum.
 There visitors learn about the Hilton Head Island beyond its modern-day facade.

 Kiawah Island Golf Resort occupies most of the island, which boasts 10 miles (16 km) of pristine Atlantic coastline.
-On top of the beach the island’s river, marshes and maritime forests are appreciated natural features.
+On top of the beach, the island’s river, marshes and maritime forests are appreciated features.